Ava and SSD Delancey 2

 Applicants must be engaged in at least six months of therapy at the time of applying.
 SSD considers mental health and behavioral supports to be a vital part of the application process.
 Our service dogs are not a cure-all or a quick fix, but rather a tool.
 We have found that a dog is most beneficial for applicants when they have support from an experienced therapist on how to best use a service dog as a strategy to help support their mental health goals.

 All applicants are considered regardless of race, sex, religion, creed, sexual orientation, or ethnic origin.
-Children must be at least 11 years old at the time of application for an assistance or in-home service dog, and at least 5 years old for a companion dog.
+Children must be at least 11 years old at the time of application for an assistance or in-home service dog, and at least 5 years old for a skilled companion dog.
 Parents/guardians must support having an assistance, in-home service, or companion dog for the child.

 What Is the Cost?